Su9860688253/qbular/assign-1/README.md

 About
 ----
-This program is a demo of the user interface for an application that simulates a popular electronics project called an [LED cube][1].
+This program is a simulation tool for a popular electronics project called an [LED cube][1].
 An LED cube is a lattice-shaped structure of Light Emitting Diodes (LED) that are controlled by a microcontroller, like an [Arduino][2], for the purpose of putting on a 3D light show.
+This simulation tool for LED cubes is helpful for two reasons.
+1) It makes it possible to design custom light shows without dealing with hardware details.
+2) It helps gauge how large of a cube is needed to properly display a given light show.

+This program is the first iteration of the simulation tool.
+It consists of a prototypical User Interface (UI) and a simulation placeholder.
+Future versions of the program will add more functionality.

-This program is written in [C++][3] and uses the [Qt framework][4].
+This program is written in [C++][3], and it uses the [Qt framework][4] for the Graphical User Interface (GUI) widgets.

 Installation
 ----